atbcb/ICTTestingBaseline/docs/04RepetitiveContent.md

         -   If the method is intended to skip, check that the focus is shifted past the repetitive content only.
 Content that is not repetitive should not be skipped.
 If there is only text/no interactive component to receive the shift of focus, it may not be evident that a focus shift occurred.

 ### Test Results
-If any of the above checks fail, then Baseline Test 4.1 fails.
+If any of the above checks fail, then Baseline Test 4.1-BypassBlocks fails.

 4.2 Test Procedure for Consistent Navigation
 -------------------------------------------------
+**Baseline Test ID:** 4.2-ConsistentNavigation
 ### Identify Content
 Navigational mechanisms that are repeated on multiple pages (which may or may not be contained within a block of content).